h585660/DAT158_oblig1/README.md

 ## Acknowledgements 👏

 - A shoutout to my instructors at HVL for pushing me into the open-source world.
-- Gratitude to coffee, for being the true MVP during late-night coding sessions.
+- Gratitude to coffee, for being the true MVP during the late-night deadline.

 Enjoy exploring this simple ML project.
 Star it if you find it helpful or amusing, and may your journey in Machine Learning be ever enlightening!